 We’ve all heard the phrase “soap opera” used to describe daytime TV dramas, right?
 Well, did you know where this label comes from?
 It goes way back to the 1930’s when Proctor & Gamble began to sponsor and later produce serial dramas for radio and TV.
 The giant corporation who are currently behind hundreds of leading household brands, originally specialised in soaps and detergents.
-Their blatant involvement with this new form of entertainment led to the genre being known as “soap operas”.
+The blatant association between these detergent brands led to this new form of entertainment to be known as “soap operas”.

 The reason P&G decided to get so involved in this form of entertainment is simply that they were written and produced to appeal to the common housewife.
-They originally aired during the day on the radio and allowed housewives to be entertained while they took care of the household chores.
+They originally aired during the day on the radio and allowed housewives to be entertained.
 They were very popular and P&G took full advantage of their engaged audience’s attention – to promote particular brands of soaps or detergents.

 As the years passed and the times were changing, P&G’s production company transferred shows to television and began creating shows for the new medium.
 It was not uncommon to have product placements and blatant plugs weaved between the gripping storylines.

 This was not the most subtle form of content marketing anyone has ever seen.
-Nowadays, people are fairly numb to such tactics but in the 1930’s and for decades after it will have had a huge impact on sales.
+Nowadays, people are mostly numb to such tactics.
+However, in the 1930’s and for decades after it will have had a huge impact on sales.
 They paved the way for what became to the normal order of business in radio and TV advertising.

-So, these awesome content marketing examples from the past may help to inspire us to innovate our own content going forward.
+So, these legendary content marketing examples may help inspire us to innovate our own content going forward.
 It’s clear to see that there are some fundamentals that are adhered to, which will most certainly always exists.

 Your content should give value and serve the audience.
-It should not be produced solely to serve the company behind it.
+We shouldn’t produce content solely to serve our own interests.
 We always have to think of the customer first.

 All of these historic content marketing examples were created to bring value to their target audience, without being an advert.
-Being reminded of your brand makes sense of course, but it is all about serving your audience, building their trust and then they will very often choose your brand when they need a product or service like yours.
+Having our target audience be reminded of our brand is great!
+However, it is all about serving your audience first and building their trust.
+If you do this, they will very often choose your brand when they need a product or service like yours.